-Tax exemption – all KCDF endowments funds enjoy tax exemption status on all investment income.
+Tax Exemption.
+All KCDF endowment funds enjoy tax exemption status on all investment income.

-Pooling of resources – this allows the endowment/legacy fund benefits from economies of scale and the excellent stewardship and track record of the Foundation’s investment management.
+Pooling of Resources.
+This allows the endowment or legacy fund benefits from economies of scale and the excellent stewardship and track record of the Foundation’s investment management.

-Investment Strategy - KCDF’s Board of Trustees has developed an investment policy which it reviews from time to time to ensure relevance to the local context appoints.
+Investment Strategy.
+KCDF’s Board of Trustees has developed an investment policy which it reviews from time to time to ensure relevance to the local context.

-Investment Expertise - through a competitive process, credible Fund Managers, Custodian and Administrator, in compliance with the Retirement Benefit Authority guidelines.
+Investment Expertise.
+Through a competitive process, credible fund managers, custodian and an administrator are identified in compliance with the Retirement Benefit Authority (RBA) guidelines.
 This ensures that the funds raised by legacy and community fund builders are not exposed to unnecessary risks.

-Reduced management burden of grant making - KCDF’s core business is in Grant Management.
-By setting up a legacy /designated fund with KCDF, one benefits from the years of experience that KCDF has, thus reducing the burden of the day to day management of the fund.
+Reduced Management Burden of Grant-making.
+KCDF’s core business is in grant management and capacity building.
+By setting up a legacy or designated fund with KCDF, one benefits from the years of experience that KCDF has, thus reducing the burden of the day to day management of the fund.
 KCDF involves initiators in determining the priority areas of support.

-Capacity building support on fundraising – Endowment/legacy fund initiators have access to fundraising support from KCDF.
+Capacity Building Support on Fundraising.
+Endowment or legacy fund initiators have access to fundraising support from KCDF.

 5. What is the minimum period within which you can access the yields of your fund?

-Although KCDF doesn’t have a minimum time frame, we encourage the fund builders to contribute towards the principal amount until the yields are adequate to make meaningful impact to the causes that you want to support.
+Although KCDF does not have a minimum time frame, we encourage the fund builders to contribute towards the principal amount until the yields are adequate to make meaningful impact to the causes that they want to support.